-- Three Things to Watch For: Colts vs Eagles, Week 3
+- Three Things to Watch For: Colts vs Titans

-- Colts Game Previews: Week Three vs Philadelphia Eagles
+- Colts Game Previews: Week 11 vs Titans

 The Redskins play a 3-4 defense, a scheme that should be very familiar to the Colts’ offense.
 Allen lines up as a 3-4 defensive end, which is similar in position to a 4-3 defensive tackle like Atkins.
 Allen and Nelson will certainly have their battles in week two.
 The Redskins are one of the most talented teams in the NFL when it comes to the trenches; winning individual battles will be key for victory.
 Hopefully, Nelson can keep up his good form in Washington.